It Takes All of Us – Mandatory online sexual violence education program

 Where can I access a computer on campus so I can complete the modules?

-McGill Library offers over 600 computer workstations throughout the Library system for use by McGill students, faculty and staff; visit this page for more details: https://www.mcgill.ca/library/services/computers.
+McGill Libraries offer over 600 computer workstations throughout the Library system for use by McGill students, faculty and staff; visit this page for more details: https://www.mcgill.ca/libraries/using-libraries/computers.
 For specific computer access needs, please email osvrse@mcgill.ca

 Can I complete the module in French?

-Yes, the program is available in both English and French.
-You can select which language version you prefer on the course homepage in myCourses.
+Yes.
+The program is available in both English and French.
+You can select which language version you prefer on the ITAOU course main page in myCourses.

 I am supposed to have access to the program, but I am unable to locate the program on myCourses.
 What do I do?